-Documents (1a) and (2) - (3) contain information constituting the assessment of various legal aspects related to the EU-Turkey Statement of 18 March 20167.
-I also would like to recall that, as underlined by the Legal Service in the initial reply, this Statement cannot be considered as an international agreement within the meaning of Article 218 of the TFEU.
+Documents (1) - (4), (6) - (8), as well as the relevant undisclosed parts of document (5), contain information constituting the assessment of various legal aspects discussed before the announcement of the statement during the summit on 7 March 2016 and the agreement by the Members of the European Council and their Turkish counterpart on the final EU-Turkey Statement during the summit on 18 March 2016^{16} .
+Therefore the abovementioned documents are directly related to both statements of 7 and 18 March 2016^{17} .
+I also would like to recall that, as underlined by the Legal Service in the initial reply, these statements cannot be considered as an international agreement within the meaning of Article 218 of the TFEU.
 In your confirmatory application you refer to the reply provided by the Legal Service at the initial stage and point out that the advice at issue here was not given in the context of ongoing or contemplated legal proceedings.